-The LLP has provided a loan to LTSB (the originator of the mortgages), on which the LLP receives income.
-In addition, the LLP pays cash management and mortgage loan servicing fees to C&G in connection with its provision of services defined under the Programme Documentation.
-LTSB is the counterparty to the interest rate and foreign currency swap agreements and the swap payments are included in the income from the deemed loan.
+The LLP has provided a loan to LTSB (the originator of the mortgages), on which the LLP receives income in addition, the LLP paid cash management and mortgage loan servicing fees to C&G and LTSB during the year in connection with the provision of services defined under the Programme Documentation LTSB is the counterparty to the interest rate and foreign currency swap agreements and the swap payments and management fees are included in the income from the deemed loan

 SFM Corporate Services Limited is the immediate parent company of Lloyds TSB Covered Bonds Holdings Limited, the majority shareholder of Lloyds TSB Covered Bonds (LM) Limited The LLP pays corporate services fees to SFM in connection with its provision of corporate management services to the LLP and related companies.
-In 2011 this amounted to £15,497 (2010 £16,899)
+In 2012 this amounted to £15,838 (2011-£15,497)

 LTSB has provided a series of term loans to the LLP, on which the LLP pays a variable rate of interest.
 Certain expenses which are included in other operating expenses may subsequently be paid or reimbursed directly by LTSB.
-The LLP has placed its deposit account with LTSB, as a provider of a Guaranteed Investment Contract bank account, and it is contractually entitled to a variable rate of interest of 20 basis points per annum below LIBOR for one-month.
-Sterling deposits
+The LLP has placed funds on deposit in a Guaranteed investment Contract account provided by LTSB, and it is contractually entitled to a variable rate of interest of 20 basis points per annum below LIBOR for one-month Sterling deposits.

-During the year, the LLP undertook the transactions set out below with companies within the LBG group
+During the year, the LLP undertook the transactions set out below with companies within the LTSB group

-At 31 December 2011 LBG plc and subsidiary undertakings £000 At 31 December 2010 LBG plc and subsidiary undertakings £000
+3.34p At 31 December 2012 LTSB plc and subsidiary undertakings £000 At 31 December 2011 LTSB plc and subsidiary undertakings £000

 Interest receivable and similar income

-Income from deemed loan to originator 383,298 139,099
+Income from deemed loan to originator 709,804 383,298

-Bank interest receivable 15,763 6,616
+Bank interest receivable 3,882 15,763

-Interest payable and similar charges Interest payable to LTSB on term loans 385,281 134,450
+Interest payable and similar charges

+Interest payable to LTSB on term loans 706,414 385,281

 Operating expenses

-Administration and cash management fees 13,735 11,233
+Administration and cash management fees 7,228 13,735

 Assets

-Cash and cash equivalents 249,047 2,945,072
+Cash and cash equivalents 515,942 249,047

-Deemed loan to originator 10,717,487 6,924,344
+Deemed loan to originator 21,614,910 10,717,487

 Liabilities

-Term loans from LTSB 10,965,016 9,868,339
+Term loans from LTSB 22,130,825 10,965,016

-Other payables 1,485 1,027
+Other payables - 1,485

-11. ACCOUNTING PRONOUNCEMENTS EFFECTIVE AFTER 2011
+11 ACCOUNTING PRONOUNCEMENTS EFFECTIVE AFTER 2012

-The following pronouncements will be relevant to the LLP but were not effective at 31 December 2011 and have not been applied in preparing these financial statements.
-The full impact of these accounting changes is being assessed by the LLP.
-The initial view is that none of these pronouncements are expected to cause any material adjustments to reported numbers in the financial statements.
+The following pronouncements will be relevant to the LLP but are not applicable for the year ending 31 December 2012 and have not been applied in preparing these financial statements.
+The full impact of these accounting changes is being assessed by the LLP